artxfm/box/rpi-config.md

   $ sudo ifup wlan0
 ```

+It will take a few seconds for the wifi to connect.

 ### Open Wifi Network

 If you have an open wifi network, then you can connect by simply doing